bobthecow/psysh/README.md

     //
     // This will default to true in a future release, but is false for now.
     'warnOnMultipleConfigs' => true,

+    // When set to true, forces output to contain ANSI colors, even in non-interactive
+    // (non-tty) shells, where it may not be supported.
+    'forceColor' => false,
 );
 ```